How To Re-Engineer Your About Page For More Sales

 If your story includes a professional bio and you think it will add and not subtract from your story, include it as well.

 Amy Porterfield is a popular blogger and has a terrific About page.
-She has created an engaging narrative that connects with the reader early and keeps them riveted till the last word.
+She has created an engaging narrative that connects with the reader early and keeps them riveted until the last word.

 A nice touch is the inclusion of a ‘My Values’ box.
 Take a look: